Harvard Law School Makes Online Zero-L Course Free for All U.S. Law Schools Due to Coronavirus

 Tenants Grapple with High Rents and Local Turnover at Asana-Owned Properties

 In April, Theft Surged as Cambridge Residents Stayed at Home

 The History of Harvard's Commencement, Explained

 NEW HAVEN, Conn.—It’s the power of The Game.

 The Harvard football team rolled into New Haven this year with everything going wrong.
 The offense lacked the explosiveness that led the Crimson (7-3, 4-3 Ivy) to a 6-0 start.
 Quarterback Ryan Fitzpatrick had practiced three-and-a-half times in the last five weeks and his receiving corps appeared to be decimated.
 The defense that had been so clutch in the first six contests couldn’t buy a turnover.
 Not surprisingly, Harvard headed into the season finale against Yale (6-4, 4-3) reeling—losers of three in a row.

-But nothing cures a seemingly disappointing season like a 37-19 thrashing of the Bulldogs in front of 53,136 at the Yale Bowl.
+But nothing cures a seemingly disappointing season like a 37-19 thrashing of poor Eli in front of 53,136 at the Yale Bowl.

 The Crimson salvaged its season and avoided finishing the year with a losing Ivy League record for the first time since 1999.
 And for the first time since the squad’s 27-0 win over Cornell on Oct.
-11, all facets of Harvard’s game clicked into place.
+11, all facets of Harvard’s game were clicking into place.

 Yale moved the ball well between the 20-yard lines, with quarterback Alvin Cowan turning in a record-setting day with 438 passing yards—the most in Bulldog history.